shaddi/EE122-Project-2/doc/readme.txt

 cases to give you an idea of how you might write an automated test case for your submission.

-VERY IMPORTANT: We also include a "compatibility test" in the test case folder.
+VERY IMPORTANT: We also include a stand-alone "compatibility test" (tests/compat_test.py) in the test case folder.
 Your submission MUST pass this test before you submit it to ensure we'll be able to grade it.
 Submissions that fail this test will receive a score of zero!